 Whiskey (on left) and his brother Alistair at eight weeks of age; shortly before going to their forever homes.

-In the end, it was temperament and Whiskey was slightly more physically developed.
+In the end, it was that Whiskey was slightly more physically developed and a bit larger.
 Alistair also had a minor injury on his face (after the picture above was taken), likely due to some rough play with his siblings.
 The choice was mostly splitting hairs (pun intended) lol!

 Here’s my handsome Scottie boy at 6 weeks of age.
 I also preferred the blond, gray, silver and brown shading and highlights on his face.